Tushar365/godel_new/README.md

 npm run dev
 ```

-The application will be available at [http://localhost:3000](http://localhost:3000) or the URL provided by Replit.
+The application will be available at [http://localhost:3000](http://localhost:3000) .

 ### Build for Production